 Let Matrix Systems Help You with Your Food Dust Problem

-At Matrix Systems, we provide DustHog industrial dust collection solutions in many different configurations, including the V-Series, the MCB-Series, the SCB-Series, and many others.
-Not only do we sell these units, but we also provide replacement filters, provide routine maintenance, and support them.
-For more information, give us a call at either (510) 822-5167 for Bay Area customers or call (530) 273-5474 for Sacramento Valley and Northern Nevada area customers, complete our online contact form, or email us at firstname.lastname@example.org.
+At Matrix Systems, we provide DustHog industrial dust collection solutions and services in many different configurations, including the V-Series, the MCB-Series, the SCB-Series, and many others.
+Not only do we sell these units, but we also provide replacement air filters, provide routine maintenance with SmogHog system repair, and support them.
+For more information, give us a call at either (510) 822-5167 for Bay Area customers or call (530) 273-5474 for Sacramento Valley and Northern Nevada area customers, complete our online contact form, or email us at email@example.com.